-Surgery performed by Dr. Schenden
+Surgery performed by Dr. Schenden and Dr. Elswick

 The brow and forehead are frequently a central focus of patients seeking facial rejuvenation.
 Sun damage can significantly impact these areas and result in an aged or tired appearance, or even contribute to functional problems such as visual field obstruction.
 The rejuvenation of these areas is a critical part in the restoration of facial harmony and the reestablishment of a more youthful appearance.
-In a brow lift, the muscles and tissues that cause the drooping are removed or altered to smoothen the forehead, raise the eyebrows and minimize frown lines.
+In a brow lift, the muscles and tissues that cause the drooping are removed or altered to smooth the forehead, raise the eyebrows and minimize frown lines.

-Dr. Schenden may use the conventional surgical method, in which the incision is hidden just behind the hairline; or it may be performed with the use of an endoscope, a viewing instrument that allows the procedure to be performed with minimal incisions.
+Our surgeons may use the conventional surgical method, in which the incision is hidden just behind the hairline; or it may be performed with the use of an endoscope, a viewing instrument that allows the procedure to be performed with minimal incisions.
 Both techniques achieve similar outcome -- smoother forehead skin and a more animated appearance.

 Whereas the focus of rejuvenation in the past was focused mainly on the face and neck, it has now become widely recognized that rejuvenation of the forehead is essential to produce a natural, well-balanced result.
 There is now greater emphasis on minimizing incisions and long-term side effects, such as numbness, while achieving a superior aesthetic outcome with improved patient satisfaction.
 Less invasive techniques have also emerged.
 The main complaint of a patient with forehead aging is the frown lines.
 These wrinkles bestow a tired and perturbed appearance.
 Although these patients may not be truly angry or unhappy, they are commonly perceived as upset.
 Our brow lift surgical approach will achieve the facial rejuvenation that compliments the face and neck.